mragan2/science-codeevolve/README.md

 ```

 **Arguments:**
-- `--inpt_dir`: Directory containing the evaluation script and the initial codebase (typically a benchmark `input/` folder)
+- `--inpt_dir`: Directory containing the evaluation script and the initial codebase
 - `--cfg_path`: Path to YAML configuration file (required for new runs)
 - `--out_dir`: Directory where results will be saved
 - `--load_ckpt`: Checkpoint to load (0 for new run, -1 for latest, or specific epoch)